 What Does a Life Insurance Blood Test Look For?

-The paramedical blood test screens for diseases or disorders such as cancer and diabetes, and substance use such as drugs, nicotine, and tobacco.
-Typically, blood tests evaluate samples based on a “normal range” determined by blood levels found in 95% of healthy people in a particular age, gender, or racial group.
+The paramedical blood test screens for diseases or disorders, such as cancer and diabetes, and substance use such as drugs, nicotine, and tobacco.
+Typically, blood tests evaluate samples based on a “normal range” determined by blood levels found in 95% of healthy people in a particular age, sex, or racial group.
 According to the National Heart, Lung, and Blood Institute, desirable blood levels include:

 |Blood glucose||70 to 99 milligrams per deciliter (mg/dL)|